garrandall/popular-music-data/tracks/dude-beenie-man-ms--thing.md

 Yo! satisfaction a every girl dream
 Mi love fi put it on when dem wiggle and scream (Hey!)
 Well, mi get a call from sexy Maxine
-She left a message pon mi answering machine she seh Beenie....
+She left a message pon mi answering machine she seh Beenie...